 No one cares if the shower is fancy or how much money you spent on food and decorations.

-Pinterest and The Dollar Store Will Be Your Best Friend
+Pinterest and The Dollar Store Are Your Friend

 Even if you don’t have a Martha Stewart bone in your body, you can still have a meaningful yet inexpensive baby shower.
 You just need to know what resources to use (Pinterest and The Dollar Store) and set aside some time to prepare.